nicksandau/GIFImage_ext/README.md

 Persistant Problems:

-    -there is still a pallet handling issue as described on the pygame.org websitel Time permitting, I'll look into this, but I'm no expert on the GIF image format and this was really a one-off kind of thing for a quick and dirty prototype for a larger project.
+    -there is still a pallet handling issue as described on the pygame.org website.
+     Time permitting, I'll look into this, but I'm no expert on the GIF image format and this was really a one-off kind of thing for a quick and dirty prototype for a larger project.